A moist banana cake topped with an easy crumb topping. This Banana Crumb Cake is a perfect way to use those ripe bananas!

 This recipe really takes your typical banana cake to the next level.
 And let’s be honest, it makes eating cake totally acceptable for breakfast.

 This easy banana cake has two components: the crumb topping and the banana cake base.
-Here’s what you’ll need to make the recipe:
+Here’s what you’ll need to make this recipe:

 - All-purpose flour: Make sure to spoon and level the flour so you don’t end up with a dense cake.